 OpenTopography is supported primarily by the U.S. National Science Foundation Division of Earth Sciences, and thus we’re initially offering this new functionality for academic research and to the education community.
 During this pilot, we intend to evaluate the broader demand for 3DEP data access via OpenTopography, to monitor scalability and performance, and to tackle factors related to the sustainability of offering this service to all OpenTopography users.

-The US academic community can access the 3DEP dataset by creating an OpenTopography account with their .edu email address and requesting access to the 3DEP dataset.
+The US academic community can access 3DEP datasets by 1) creating an OpenTopography account with their .edu email address, 2) logging into OpenTopography with that email address, and 3) navigating to any of the 3DEP datasets and clicking the "request access" button that appears below the dataset map.
 3DEP access is granted for a 1 year period and can be renewed annually.

 K-12 teachers, international academics, and informal educators interested in accessing 3DEP data via OpenTopography are invited to apply by submitting an application for access as described below.
 Our internal committee will review these applications periodically.
 Successful applicants will be informed following the review process below.
 Applications that do not conform to the review criteria will be rejected without review.